helios-yamet/Fitness-Station/README.md

      target="_blank" rel="noopener" alt="Platform colors">
 </div>

--  Bootstrap fonts& colors are applied:
+-  Bootstrap fonts& colors are are used throughout the site:

-For this plaform I applied:

 .text-success - Used for buttons to view products, secure checkout and view product reviews.

 .text-danger - Used as login button if use does not have an account or needs to login before completing checkout and login 'forgot password' text.

 .text-warning - used as product card body, contact page, review page backgrounds.

+The purpose for implementing these bootstrap styles are two-fold:

+1. Mimic the traffic light system, danger being danger(stop/alert), warning(information/wait) and success(go).
+2. Practical, allows for quicker development time without compromising UX.

 See bootstrap documentation for full range of colors - https://getbootstrap.com/docs/4.0/utilities/colors/